ColumPaget/sommelier/README.md

-  -S                            install app system-wide under /opt, to be run as a normal native app -system                       install app system-wide under /opt, to be run as a normal native app -icache <dir>                 installer cache: download installer to directory'dir' and leave it there -hash                         hash downloads even if they have no expected hash value -no-xrandr                    don't use xrandr to reset screen resolution after running and application -user-agent <agent string>    set user-agent to send when communicating over http -ua <agent string>            set user-agent to send when communicating over http
+  -S                            install app system-wide under /opt, to be run as a normal native app -system                       install app system-wide under /opt, to be run as a normal native app -icache <dir>                 installer cache: download installer to directory'dir' and leave it there -emu <emulator>               specify a specific emulator to use when installing an app -emulator <emulator>          specify a specific emulator to use when installing an app -hash                         hash downloads even if they have no expected hash value -no-xrandr                    don't use xrandr to reset screen resolution after running and application -user-agent <agent string>    set user-agent to send when communicating over http -ua <agent string>            set user-agent to send when communicating over http
 ```

 The 'set' command can change various settings of an installed application on a setting-by-setting bases (see 'SETTINGS' below).
 Settings are also used in the config files for installing apps.
 The 'reconfigure' command sets all the settings from the configuration file, and rebuilds the .desktop file that specifies how to run an application, allowing the whole setup of the installed application to be changed.